 Of course, don’t beat yourself up about it if you miss the occasional update.
 We’re only human, after all.
 But consistent effort brings real rewards.

-Clients want to have the feeling when they sign up for your membership that they’re connecting with a real human, and not a random digital yoga app.
+Members want to have the feeling when they sign up for your membership that they’re connecting with a real human, and not a random digital yoga app.

 So be friendly, use their name if possible (most newsletter platforms let you do this automatically), and try to connect one-on-one as soon as possible.
 The Strydal Chat is a good place to do this.